 Planning a trip to Madrid, Spain and are thinking about side trips?
 Keep scrolling for my list of the best day trips from Madrid by train worth adding to your Spain itinerary!

-This list of day trips from Madrid by train contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of day trips from Madrid by train was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Planning a trip to the Spanish capital but want to enjoy adventures in other parts of the country too?